rumors/handbook/operations/communication.md

 - Ask for help or feedback on a technical detail
 - Post links to relevant documentation, notes, something you want someone to review
 - Note small updates or quick changes to the project (then file in GitHub issues)

+Don’t `@` mention other coworkers outside of working hours.
+If someone shares something off hours, there is no expectation that you will respond.

+## Email

+Email can take up a lot of time.
+We use it to communicate with clients, rarely internally.
+Unless it is an emergency, we respond to client communication within a day or two — not instantaneously.

 [← Back to the Handbook](../README.md)